 The author is a former US diplomat and banker.
 Born in Hong Kong, he writes about US-China and Hong Kong affairs, regional trade, the environment, and broader national security questions.
 He also contributes articles about Chinese martial arts.

-As a diplomat, he served in Afghanistan reporting on political and security issues and managed a program to reconcile former Taliban fighters with the government.
+As a diplomat, he served in Afghanistan covering political and security issues and managed a program to reconcile former Taliban fighters with the government.
 His other tours of duty included Tokyo, Paris, Fukuoka, Seoul, and Washington DC.
-His last assignment was in Hong Kong, where he was the Chief of the Economic and Political Section and served as Deputy Consul General.
-He is the recipient of numerous State Department superior and meritorious honor awards, including for service in a war zone.
+His last assignment was in Hong Kong, where he was the Chief of the Economic and Political Section and regularly served as the Deputy Consul General.
+He is the recipient of numerous State Department Superior and Meritorious Honor Awards, including for service in a war zone.